scribe-security/docs/docs/ci-integrations/github/actions/action-bom.md

 <!-- Source see [cocosign](https://github.com/scribe-security/cocosign), attestation manager -->

 ## .gitignore
-It is recommended to add output directory value to your .gitignore file.
+Recommended to add output directory value to your .gitignore file.
 By default add `**/scribe` to your `.gitignore`.

 # Integrations